Lynne Ball ~ Counsellor & Registered BACP Member

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-When I am able to offer face to face counselling again, my private practice will be accessible from Kings Worthy, Winchester, Micheldever, Eastleigh and Chandlers Ford.
+When I am able to offer face to face counselling again, my private practice will be accessible from Kings Worthy, Winchester, Micheldever, Eastleigh, Chandlers Ford and Southampton.